OntarioTech-CS-program/W23-LectureExamples/README.md

 REST Api to serve customers data from a json file using Domain objects.

 This demo is associated with the videos posted on Module 3.

+## HTML-example

+This folder contains the demo produced in the Module 4 Part 1 and Part 2 videos.